Upward-Spiral-Science/uhhh/FinalReport_v1.md

 > <img src="http://imgur.com/EwTgPwc.png" alt="Drawing" style="width: 200px;"/> <img src="http://imgur.com/YotRb5V.png" alt="Drawing" style="width: 200px;"/> <img src="http://imgur.com/RMtPzQS.png" alt="Drawing" style="width: 200px;"/>
 > <small><b>Figure 2.</b> 3D visualization of synapse density.
 In this figure it is clear that there are zones of high density (see the $xy$ plot, third of the three subplots) and zones of low density.
 It is very clear from these alone that, qualitatively, synaptic distribution in cortex is non-uniform.</small>

 We then established other characterizations of our data: We calculated the [mean](https://github.com/Upward-Spiral-Science/uhhh/blob/master/code/Mean%20of%20Si.ipynb) and [variance](https://github.com/Upward-Spiral-Science/uhhh/blob/master/code/Var%20of%20Si.ipynb) of the $s_i$ synaptic distribution for all layers.
 We later reproduced this calculation for each layer along the $y$ axis (for reasons explained in the [3D orientation section](#establishing-dataset-3d-orientation)).
+An exhaustive set of graphs and calculations are available [here](https://github.com/Upward-Spiral-Science/uhhh/blob/master/code/Layer%20By%20Layer%20Y%20Axis.ipynb), with a mean in the neighborhood of $165$ synapses per supervoxel.

 > <img src="http://s32.postimg.org/pydpjjvf9/Synapse_Histogram.png" alt="Drawing" style="width: 400px;"/>